Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: FaithEvi : Perceptual Faithfulness Evaluation Pipeline

 \subsection{Extraction of Claimed Objects}

 We begin by defining the setting for perceptual faithfulness verification.
-Given a multimodal input consisting of an image $I$ and and a corresponding textual query $Q$, an MLLM produces a reasoning chain by prompting ``think step by step''~\cite{wei2022chain}.

-where each \( s_t \) represents an intermediate reasoning step generated by the model.
+Given a multimodal input consisting of an image $I$ and and a corresponding textual query $Q$, an MLLM produces a reasoning chain by prompting ``think step by step''~\cite{wei2022chain}: $R_{raw} = \{ s_1, s_2, \dots, s_T \},$ where each \( s_t \) represents an intermediate reasoning step generated by the model.
 To quantify perceptual faithfulness, we must identify all \emph{claimed objects} across both the question and the reasoning steps.

 We therefore employ a structured extraction process to isolate visually grounded claims from textual noise.
 Specifically, we process the concatenated text of \( Q \) and each reasoning step \( s_t \) using a helper LLM to extract meaningful object mentions.
 Each reasoning step is independently analyzed, excluding introductory or concluding phrases (e.g., ``Let's begin reasoning'' or ``Therefore, the answer is...'') to focus solely on evidence-bearing content.
-Concretely, we query Qwen2.5-7B-Instruct~\cite{qwen2.5} with a structured prompt (see Appendix~\ref{appendix:object_ext_prompt}) to extract, for each step \( s_t \), a set $O_t$ of $m$ claimed objects: